By Amy Gorin, MS, RDN

 Curious about the top vegetarian sources of omega-3s?
 This list covers the best vegan and vegetarian omega-3 supplement options, as well as the best food sources of vegan and vegetarian DHA and EPA.
 If you're looking for a vegan alternative to fish oil, here you go!

-October is Vegetarian Awareness Month, so what better time to talk about how to get your fill of vegetarian sources of omega-3s!
-I’ve been an ovo-lacto vegetarian (meaning I eat eggs and dairy) for almost half my life, so this is a topic near and near to my heart—and diet.
+What better time to talk about how to get your fill of vegetarian sources of omega-3s?
+I was an ovo-lacto vegetarian (meaning I ate eggs and dairy) for almost half my life.
+So this is a topic near and near to my heart—and diet.

-Whether or not you’re a vegetarian, you may not be eating all the fatty fish you need to get your fill of EPA and DHA, so read on!
-There are vegetarian and vegan sources of omega-3s aplenty!
+Whether or not you’re a vegetarian, you may not be eating all the fatty fish you need to get your fill of EPA and DHA, so read on.
+You'll get info on vegetarian and vegan sources of omega-3s aplenty!

 Before we get going, let me first give a quick primer on the three types of omega-3s:

 This long-chain omega-3 fatty acid is found in certain types of algae, as well as the fatty fish who eat those algae—including salmon and trout.
-If you’re wondering: You’ll find DHA in the largest amounts in your brain and eyes.
-The omega-3 is also present in heart tissue.
+You’ll find DHA in the largest amounts in your brain and eyes, and the omega-3 is also present in heart tissue.

 Also a long-chain omega-3 fatty acid, EPA is found in algae and fatty fish.
 Unlike DHA, it's not stored in the brain and eyes in significant amounts.
 But it’s super important for heart health.

 This short-chain omega-3 fatty acid is found in plant-based foods, including ground flaxseeds, chia seeds, hemp seeds, tofu, and some cooking oil (like flaxseed oil).
 While ALAs are important to the diet, just a small fraction of ALA converts to DHA and EPA in the body.

 At a minimum, most vegetarians should look to take a daily algae omega-3 supplement providing at least 250 milligrams of EPA and DHA.
 Front-of-package numbers can be misleading, so it’s important to look at the supplements facts label to determine this amount–and to buy oil-based supplements that are indeed a great source of EPA and DHA omega-3s.